-Consuming ginger or ginger tea is said to be absolutely safe while breastfeeding.
-However, it should be taken in moderation.
-Just 2-3 cups of ginger tea is enough per day.
-However, women who have had a lot of blood loss during delivery should avoid ginger.
+Consuming ginger or ginger tea is considered safe while breastfeeding if consumed in moderation.
+Daily intake of ginger tea should not exceed 75ml.
+And if a woman has had a lot of blood loss during delivery, she should avoid ginger completely.

-Amazing Benefits of Ginger and Ginger Tea While Breastfeeding
+Benefits of Consuming Ginger and Ginger Tea While Breastfeeding

 Side Effects of Consuming Ginger While Nursing

 As you know every coin has two sides.
 Ginger sure has many benefits, but it has its share of side effects too.
 Eating ginger can cause heartburn, diarrhoea, and mouth irritation.
 Too much intake of ginger by a nursing mother could result in bloating of the stomach and the baby becoming too gassy and irritable as a result.

 There are multiple ways in which ginger can be consumed, such as:

 This hot beverage is a favourite among many.
 Drinking ginger tea (with or without milk) works as a saviour when someone is down with the flu, cough, or cold.
 Ginger tea will make your body warm, bring down the cold, and relieve nasal congestion.

 Pickled ginger tastes delicious and provides relief from motion sickness.
 It is said to cure digestive problems too, but it is not recommended for breastfeeding moms.
 However, if you want to eat it during the nursing phase, you must check with a doctor first.

 A spoonful of ginger juice mixed with honey and a little warm water can keep your immune system healthy.
 It helps with a sore throat but of course, while nursing, it is best that you take it after checking with your doctor.

 You can use grated ginger in soups.
 But it should be consumed in very small quantities and only once a day.